Skip to main content

 Combining isWaiting and isFailed

-Let's suppose we've got an async action that gets a list of items from a server.
+Suppose we have an async action that gets a list of items from a server.
 You can show a spinner while the action is being processed, and show an error message if the action fails:

 Widget build(BuildContext context) {